alttch/eva3/doc/item_scripts.rst

 completed independently with 0 code, failed - if the code differs from 0.

 The script or program can display anything on stdout/stderr.
-This data, as well the exit code, will be recorded in "out" and "err" fields of the :ref:`result<uc_result>` dict.
+This data, as well as the exit code, will be recorded in "out" and "err" fields of the :ref:`result<uc_result>` dict.

-Sometimes it is useful to catch SIGTERM in the script/program, i.e. if you operate the motor that must be stopped after the script gets a termination signal.
+Sometimes it is useful to catch SIGTERM in the script/program, e.g. if you operate a motor that must be stopped after the script gets a termination signal.
 Warning:, the system does not track/stop child processes executed after SIGTERM is sent to the script.